getcommitapp/commit/docs/software-requirements-specification.md

   only (TestFlight/Android internal testing).
 - Environments: development and production only, with separate Supabase projects and isolated resources.
 - Secrets/configuration: managed via Supabase project settings, and EAS secrets.
   Stripe runs in Test mode for development and Live mode for production.

 # CI/CD Pipeline

-- CI on PRs: lint, typecheck, build, and tests
+- CI on PRs: lint and tests
-- CD: auto-deploy to development on main merges; promote to production on tagged releases
-- Monitoring & rollback: basic health checks; manual rollback by reverting deploy
+- CD on `main`: build Expo SDK and deploy static website

 # Constraints & Assumptions